With a buttery lemon sauce and salty capers, this lemon chicken piccata recipe is my go-to dish during a busy weeknight or just when I'm craving it.

 - I like to use flour to panfry the chicken but cornstarch is a good substitute and is gluten-free as well.

-- While I use chicken stock, vegetable stock is a good substitute.
+- While I use chicken stock, chicken broth or vegetable stock are good substitutes.

 Step-by-Step Photos